If you’re like most small-business owners, you collect email addresses from your current and prospective customers.

 Here are a few ways to put those email addresses to work for your business, tips on what to say in your emails, and best practices for getting more recipients to open your emails and click-through to your website.

 Why your email list is so valuable

-That’s not to say that everyone on your list will take you up on an offer, of course, but you stand a better chance of converting email list members as you get better at creating offers and structuring your emails.
+That’s not to say that everyone on your list will take you up on an offer, of course, but you stand a better chance of converting email list members as you get better at creating offers, segmenting your list and formatting your emails.

 Growing your email list

 The main thing to remember about growing your email list is that members need to opt in.
 Not only is it unprofessional to add people to your list without their express permission (for example, by adding everyone in your Contacts list), but it can also cause you to run afoul of spam rules.
 Once your emails are flagged as spam, you’ll have a harder time reaching the legitimate members of your list.